 This report is part of an ongoing long-term study of the black petrel, Procellaria parkinsoni, on Great Barrier Island (Aotea Island) that was begun in the 1995/96 breeding season.

 During the 2012/13 breeding season, 409 study burrows within the 35-ha study area near Mount Hobson were checked and intensively monitored.
-Of these, 273 were used by breeding pairs, 101 by non-breeding adults and the remaining 35 burrows were nonoccupied.
+Of these, 273 were used by breeding pairs, 101 by non-breeding adults and the remaining 35 burrows were non-occupied.
 By 30 April 2013, 213 chicks were still present in the study burrows and 7 had already fledged, corresponding to a breeding success of 81%.
 Nine census grids were monitored within the study area and accounted for 156 of the inspected burrows and 151 study burrows, with 90 burrows being used for breeding.
+Adult survival was estimated at 95.2% ( $\pm$ 1.3%).
 Eighty-five chicks from earlier breeding seasons were recaptured within the Mount Hobson colony area this season (a total of 149 'returned chicks' have been caught since the 1999/2000 season).

 Twenty-six random transects were surveyed in the study area and when compared with transects conducted in the 2004/05 and 2009/10 seasons showed an apparent 110% increase in the number of breeding birds since 2009/10, and 65% increase since 2004/05.
 Much of this difference is likely to be due to changes in breeding rate and success.
-Analysis of the census grid and transect data estimated the black petrel population from the 35-ha area around Mount Hobson to be in the range of 3974 to 4233 birds.
-55 high-resolution GPS i-Got-UTM data-loggers and 36 LotekTM LAT1900-8 time-depth recorders were deployed between December 2012 and February 2013 on breeding black petrels to obtain at-sea distribution and foraging behaviour.
-The at-sea distribution of black petrels was derived from 16 full or partial GPS tracks.
-Birds foraged around the northern New Zealand, East Cape and into the
+Analysis of the census grid and transect data estimated the black petrel population from the 35-ha area around Mount Hobson to be in the range of 3974 to 4233 birds, or approximately 1500 breeding pairs.

+Fifty five high-resolution GPS i-Got-UTM data-loggers and 36 LotekTM LAT1900-8 time-depth recorders were deployed between December 2012 and February 2013 on breeding black